-Kale is a superfood!
-It’s a member of the cruciferous brassica family along with broccoli, Brussels sprouts, cabbage and cauliflower.
+Kale is a member of the cruciferous brassica family along with broccoli, Brussels sprouts, cabbage and cauliflower.
 This nutrient-dense, dark leafy green has a slightly bitter or peppery bite when raw.
 Kale comes in several types from Lacinato to more tender baby kale.
 Each variety has its own texture, color, and flavor – all are loaded with antioxidants, vitamins A, K and C along with other nutrients like fiber.
 In fact, kale has 50% more potassium per calorie than a banana.

 - Kale provides an excellent source of vitamin C and vitamin K